 Here are some of the challenges you’ll face:

 - Ideating a restaurant concept with broad appeal

 - Obtaining the financing if you don’t have the funds to construct or open it

 - Obtaining the proper insurance and licenses

 - Complying with food regulation statutes

-- Receiving no salary to begin with
+- Starting with no salary

 - Long and irregular work hours that might tie you up on evenings, weekends and holidays